School closures on the agenda following ASTI vote

 Issues such as contact tracing definitions are determined by public health experts – not trade unions – and health authorities are not in a position to guarantee turnaround times for tests given the dynamic nature of the spread of Covid-19.

-So, if many issues on the ballot paper can’t be delivered, what chance is there of industrial action or school closures?
+So, if many issues on the ballot paper can’t realtically be delivered any time soon, what chance is there of industrial action or school closures?

 Isolated